Putney Bridge: Current bridge

 The Metropolitan Board of Works purchased the bridge in 1879, discontinued the tolls in 1880, and set about its replacement.

 In 1886 construction of the stone bridge that stands today, on a new alignment, was completed.
-A new road – Putney Bridge Approach – was laid to connect the northern end of the new bridge with Fulham High Street at its junction with New King's Road; in consequence the southernmost stretch of Fulham High Street was reduced to a cul-de-sac.
-The bridge was designed by civil engineer Sir Joseph Bazalgette as a five-span structure, built of stone and Cornish granite.
+A new road – Putney Bridge Approach – was laid to connect the northern end of the new bridge with Fulham High Street at its junction with New King's Road.
+In consequence the southernmost stretch of Fulham High Street was effectively reduced to a cul-de-sac, ending at the water's edge.

+The new Putney Bridge was designed by civil engineer Sir Joseph Bazalgette as a five-span structure, built of stone and Cornish granite.
 Bazalgette also designed London's sewerage system, and the bridge integrates two of his five outfall sewers running perpendicular to it.
 It was constructed by John Waddell of Edinburgh, whose tender of £240,433 was accepted on 15 April 1882.
 It is 700 ft long and 43 ft wide, and was opened by the Prince (later King Edward VII) and Princess of Wales on 29 May 1886.
 In 1933, the bridge was widened to its present three carriageways.
 Putney Bridge Approach was widened in consequence, further encroaching on the churchyard of All Saints Church, Fulham.

+At the bases of the bridge's lamp posts is a heraldic composition made up of seven coats of arms.
+In the centre is the royal coat of arms of Queen Victoria which is surrounded by six others, representing the area of the Metropolitan Board of Works, from top clockwise the coats of arms of the Borough of Guildford (representing the county of Surrey), the City of Westminster, the Borough of Colchester (representing the County of Essex), the County of Middlesex, the City of London, and the County of Kent.
+This motif also appears at the ends of Hammersmith Bridge, the next bridge upstream.

 The stone marking the downstream end of the Championship Course is used for all boat races through Putney in Olympic-class rowing boats.
 These include the Wingfield Sculls and the UK's main Head of the River Races, just west of the bridge, rather than at the bridge itself, under which the centre of its middle arch would provide an advantage if starting underneath it, as all races are competed with the tide.

 In 2007, the bridge suffered considerable damage by a developer who cut several holes into the Cornish granite of the southern approach of the bridge.

-On 14 July 2014, Putney Bridge closed for three months, except to pedestrians and dismounted cyclists, to undergo "essential repairs" by Wandsworth Council "to better protect the bridge from damage caused by water penetration, which has contributed to the poor road surface".
+On 14 July 2014, Putney Bridge was closed for three months, except to pedestrians and dismounted cyclists, to undergo "essential repairs" by Wandsworth Council "to better protect the bridge from damage caused by water penetration, which has contributed to the poor road surface".
 The bridge reopened on 26 September that year.